telerik/report-server-docs/knowledge-base/add-olap-datasource.md

 ## Description
-This doucment describes how to configure Report Server and Report Designer so you can add an OLAP Data Source (Cube Data Source).
+This document describes how to configure the Report Server and Report Designer so you can add an OLAP Data Source (Cube Data Source).

 ## Prerequisites
 The suggested solution requires the following: